MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-storage-mode.md

 ## Limitations and considerations

-There are a few limitations for this release of *storage mode*, and its correlation with *composite models*.
+There are a few limitations for this release of *storage mode* and its correlation with *composite models*.

 The following Live Connect (multi-dimensional) sources cannot be used with *composite models*: